chrisjwaddell/Stooge-CSS/docs/layout.md

 ## Other classes
-The following classes are for absolute positioning: sticky - position: sticky !important;
+The following classes are for absolute positioning:
-fixed-bottom
-absolute-fill
-x-center
-y-center
-xy-center
+'sticky' - position: sticky !important;
+'fixed-bottom'
+'absolute-fill'
+'x-center'
+'y-center'
+'xy-center'